 Whenever someone says they want to help “save the bees” by becoming a beekeeper, I feel discouraged.
 That statement usually means they are about to buy a box of unrelated honey bees shipped from the south with a factory queen and all the optional extras, including mites and viruses.

-Nutrition is key
+Nutrition is key for bee health

-No matter what kind of beekeeping magic you perform, no matter how skilled your technique, it will be for naught if we don’t provide bees with a healthful environment which includes a balanced and plentiful diet.
+No matter what kind of beekeeping magic you perform, no matter how skilled your technique, it will be for naught if we don’t provide bees with a healthful environment that includes a balanced and plentiful diet.
 For that reason, every beekeeper should also be a grower, filling fields and flowerpots with life-giving blossoms.

 As consumers, we worry about the health of our charges.
-A pet owner scours the fine print on a bag of dog food or the container of goldfish flakes.
+A pet owner scours the fine print on a bag of dog food or a container of goldfish flakes.
 A livestock owner obsesses over the ingredients in the layer ration or hog builder.
 And owners of children scrutinize packages of oatmeal and cornflakes.
 The bottom line in all cases is nutrition.

 Proper nutrition is necessary for healthy bodies, rapid growth, mental development, and sufficient immune response.
 We know that intuitively, yet we send our bees out into a nutritionally deficient world and wonder why they get sick.
 We wonder why they can’t combat disease, defend themselves against pests, or survive the winter.

-For example, the beekeepers who stacked supers ten high where able to do so because crops like clover and alfalfa were allowed to bloom.
+For example, the beekeepers who stacked supers ten high were able to do so because crops like clover and alfalfa were allowed to bloom.
 But today, those fields are cut at about 10% bloom in order to maximize the protein content for livestock, and all the nectar is lost.

 It’s the environment that changed

-Invasive weeds flower, but . . .
+Invasive weeds flower, but do they help?

 Other acreages, those not covered in field crops or concrete, are smothered beneath invasive species.
 I’ve heard the argument that invasive species bloom, too, and make good bee forage.
-But here’s the catch: an invasive species becomes a type of monocrop replacing multiple species.
-Like most monocrops it blooms all at once, and when it is done there is no more forage.
+But here’s the catch: an invasive species becomes a type of mono-crop replacing multiple species.
+Like most mono-crops, it blooms all at once, and when it is done there is no more forage.
 Instead of having a succession of flowers to feed bees throughout the season, you have just one super-size meal followed by weeks of nothing.

-If you subtract all the places that are no longer habitable for wild bees such as cities, farms, suburbs, lawns, industrial complexes and roads, and you delete all the areas covered with invasive crops or treated with chemicals that destroy both their homes and their food supply, you can see why the fate of native bees is so uncertain.
+If you subtract all the places that are no longer habitable for wild bees such as cities, farms, suburbs, lawns, industrial complexes, and roads, and you delete all the areas covered with invasive crops or treated with chemicals that destroy both their homes and their food supply, you can see why the fate of native bees is so uncertain.
 While it is hard to notice the damage done to the natives, we can certainly see the toll taken on honey bees.

 I believe that if you truly want to save the bees, you can be more effective by tending the environment than by tending a hive.
 You can do both, of course, but you cannot ignore the real problem.
 Bees and flowers co-evolved and remain co-dependent.
 If we want to save the bees—any bees—we must first save the flowers.